 The 1945 Conquest of Burma

 The Axis powers were then everywhere in retreat.
-British and American forces were crossing the Rhine and Soviet armies - over 2 million strong - had taken Poland and were approaching Berlin from the east.
-In the Pacific, American Marines had defeated the Japanese at Iwo Jima and begun the firebombing of Tokyo itself.
+British and American forces were crossing the Rhine, and Soviet armies - over two million strong - had taken Poland and were approaching Berlin from the east.
+In the Pacific, American Marines had defeated the Japanese at Iwo Jima and begun the firebombing of Tokyo.

-Divisions of the British 14th army captured the Shwebo plain in January.
-Other divisions took the Arakan that same month.
-The 14th Army was then the largest single fighting force in the world, Indians, Britishs, Africans, Gurkhas, Burmese and others, totaling over 1 million men by February 1945.
+Divisions of the British Fourteenth army captured the Shwebo plain in January.
+The Fourteenth Army was then the largest single fighting force in the world.
+Comprised of Indians, Africans, Gurkhas, Burmese, British, Canadian, and Australians among others, it totalled over one million men by February 1945.

-By this time the Allies had seized Mandalay as well.
-On 9 March, Gurkhas stormed Mandalay Hill, fighting hand to hand over 36 hours against entrenched Japanese positions.
-The Japanese then attempted a fierce defense of the royal city itself.
-Over the next ten days, the (UK) Royal Air Force and American Ten Air Force, dropped millions of tonnes of bombs on the old city walls.
-After intense fighting, on 20 March the Japanese finally surrendered.
+By this time, the Allies had seized Mandalay as well.
+On 9 March, Gurkhas stormed Mandalay Hill, fighting hand-to-hand over 36 hours against entrenched Japanese positions.
+The Japanese then attempted a fierce defence of the royal city itself.
+Over the next ten days, the British Royal Air Force and American Ten Air Force, dropped millions of tonnes of bombs on the old city walls.
+After intense fighting, the Japanese finally surrendered on 20 March.